Code-Institute-Submissions/alexzanotti-milestone.project.4/README.md

 # Value provided:
 1. By authenticating on the site, users can advance their own goals.
 Before authenticating, the site makes it clear how those goals would be furthered by the site.
-2. The site owner is able to make money by providing a donation mechanism to the users.
+2. The site owner is able to make money by providing a donation mechanism.
 3. There is no way for a regular user to bypass the site's mechanisms and derive all of the value available to paid users without paying.

 # Project Requirements